Paul Pena

 Paul Pena (/piːnə/ PEE-na; January 26, 1950 – October 1, 2005) was an American singer, songwriter and guitarist.

 Pena's music from the first half of his career touched on Delta blues, jazz, morna, flamenco, folk, and rock and roll.
 Pena is probably best known for writing the song "Jet Airliner," a major 1977 hit for the Steve Miller Band and a staple of classic rock radio; and for appearing in the 1999 documentary film Genghis Blues, wherein he displayed his abilities in the field of Tuvan throat singing.

 Early years

 Pena was born in Hyannis, Massachusetts, to Jack and Virginia Pena.
 He was of Cape Verdean descent.
 Pena was born with congenital glaucoma, and was almost completely blind since birth.
-He attended the Perkins School for the Blind in Watertown, Massachusetts, from the age of 5, and graduated in 1967.
+From the age of five, he attended the Perkins School for the Blind in Watertown, Massachusetts, graduating in 1967.
 He then attended Clark University in Worcester, Massachusetts.

 Career

 Early career

 In February 1969, Pena's band played at the Electric Factory in Philadelphia, Pennsylvania, opening twice for both Frank Zappa and the Mothers of Invention and the Grateful Dead.
 Later that year, he performed at the Newport Folk Festival.

 After moving to San Francisco in 1971, Pena opened for Jerry Garcia and Merl Saunders at the Keystone in Berkeley and other area clubs many times over the course of the next three years.
 Pena said of Keystone owner Freddie Herrera, "His idea of an audition was for me to come and open up for Garcia and Saunders.
 That went on for some time.
 Whenever he would have somebody, not knowing who would open, he would call me."

 Pena's debut album was the self-titled Paul Pena, released in 1972 to critical acclaim but little commercial success.
 His second and final album, New Train, was recorded in 1973 but did not see release until 2000, owing to creative and business disputes with Albert Grossman, head of Bearsville Records, who considered the record unmarketable.
 "Paul was devastated," said Gunther Weil, his manager.
 "It was essentially the end of Paul's career."
 Steve Miller heard the unreleased album and covered "Jet Airliner" on his 1977 album Book of Dreams.
 The song was a top 10 hit, and the royalties earned from this cover version helped support Pena for the rest of his life.

 New Train was finally released in 2000 to critical acclaim, with Rolling Stone writing that "Pena's guitar blends icepick class with the rainblow blues of Jimi Hendrix."
 Pena toured in support of the album, including an appearance on Late Night with Conan O'Brien, where he played "Jet Airliner."